Duongtunggiang/Duongtunggiang/README.md

 Hi there 👋, I'm Giang Tung Duong!

-I am a developer specializing in web development 💻.
+I am a developer specializing in web development 💻 and currently programming in the automation field 🤖.
 I have experience working with various programming languages such as:

 🖥️ Java